 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-In this Go Los Angeles Card review, we’ll explain how the sightseeing pass works, discuss which attractions are included, and determine if it is a good deal for you.
-Enjoy!
+In this Go Los Angeles Pass review, we explain how the sightseeing pass works, discuss which attractions are included, and determine if it is a good deal for you.

 Heading to the City of Angels?
 Los Angeles is the second most populous city in the U.S., which means there’s no shortage of exciting things to do in LA.

 As the film capital of the world, being in Los Angeles means you’ll be near iconic attractions like Universal Studios.
 In fact, you can hardly go anywhere in LA without being bombarded by enticing movie-related tours and activities – especially when you’re near the Hollywood area.